nelsonjchen/gargantuan-takeout-rocket/README.md

   * Never upload photos of yourself when you were young and in your birthday suit
 * https://www.reddit.com/r/gsuite/comments/1ofo8x5/google_account_restored_after_some_explicit/
   * "Google account restored after “some explicit content” flag.
 But Google won’t tell which file, making Drive sync unsafe."
   * Suddenly there's a radioactive file inside your Google Drive.
 Think you could just take it out?
-NO, straight to ban, no telling.
+NO, [straight to jail](https://www.youtube.com/watch?v=eiyfwZVAzGw), no telling.
 And after restore, they will not tell you.

 and there's many more. oh there's just so many. too many.